DebesheeSen/DebesheeSen/README.md

 # 👋 Hello, I'm Debeshee Sen!

-I'm an aspiring Software Engineering student at Heritage Institute of Technology, Kolkata, West Bengal with knowledge in Full-Stack Web Development and problem-solving.
+I'm an aspiring Software Engineering and Data Science student at Heritage Institute of Technology, Kolkata, West Bengal with knowledge in Full-Stack Web Development and problem-solving.
 I enjoy solving complex problems, building scalable solutions, and continuously learning new things.
 Welcome to my GitHub profile!

 ---